 There is also rich, supplementary material to inform the texts.
 For example, Scottish Women Poets and Irish Women Poets include essays by leading academics explaining the significance of the materials.
 In Black Short Fiction and Folklore, you can hear streaming audio recordings of Haya balladry and folktales, the original text simultaneously scrolling with their English-language transcriptions, allowing users to experience Haya oral tradition in new ways.

-WHAT'S IN THIS PACKAGE TODAY?
+WHAT'S IN THIS PACKAGE?

 Subscribers to Alexander Street Literature have access to the following collections:

 - Black Short Fiction and Folklore

 - Black Women Writers